AlessandroGnutti/DiscreteMirrorTransform/README.md

 ### Important functions

 To generate the DMT of a generic 1-D or 2-D sequence you can call the function *mirrorTransform2D_slow*, which receives the sequence as input and returns the entire tree structure as output.
 Alternately, you can call the faster implementation *mirrorTransform2D_fast* which concatenates the tail to one of the even or odd nodes.
-It receives the sequence as input and returns the transform coefficients and the optimal symmetry locations (without tree structure) as output.
+It receives the sequence as input and returns the transform coefficients and the optimal symmetry positions (without tree structure) as output.

 ## Contacts